beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 ![Datacake Email](./assets/14-datacake-email.png)

 ## Cayenne LPP MyDevices
 And I added Cayenne LPP MyDevices, because it has more features to take actions on events by using _**triggers**_.
+Here is the live data: [Cayenne LPP](https://cayenne.mydevices.com/shared/61bedcebcd6e0055f7569546)

 ![Cayenne Dashboard](./assets/07-cayenne.png)